luca-nik/luca-nik/README.md

 ## 🎓 Teaching

-- Teaching assistant in the "Advanced Topics in Quantum Chemistry" course in 2023.
+- Teaching assistant in the "Advanced Topics in Quantum Chemistry" course.

 ##